flink-ci/flink/docs/content/docs/dev/table/sqlClient.md

 [INFO] Session property has been set.
 ```

-When the path is specified, Flink will try to restore the state from the savepoint when execute statements.
+When the savepoint path is specified, Flink will try to restore the state from the savepoint when executing all the following DML statements.

-SQL Client also supports to disable restore from the savepoint by `RESET` command.
+Because the savepoint path configuration will affect all the following DML statements, you can also use `RESET` command to reset this configuraiton, i.e. disable restoring from savepoint.

 ```sql
 Flink SQL> RESET execution.savepoint.path;